junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > They were trying so hard to keep Dean alive, but if that stupid, stubborn human being really put his mind to it, there were still so many ways he could harm himself or even kill himself.
 A rope, a piece of broken glass, a hidden blade they didn't capture, name his pick.
 >
-> *Please tell me you aren't so stupid.
+> *Please tell me you are this stupid.
 Please not that.
 Don't you dare...*
 >
 > Castiel didn't realize his mind started praying, his hands not as stable as they normally were when he fumbled for the handle.
 They would have been trembling if he wasn't using his grace to force them steady enough to unlock the bars.
 >